 Universal credit consultations

-The Social Security Advisory Committee (SSAC) has launched a public consultation on proposals for moving all existing claimants of a working age income-related benefit to Universal Credit.
+The Social Security Advisory Committee (SSAC) consulted on proposals for moving all existing claimants of a working age income-related benefit to Universal Credit.

-From next year, DWP will begin the process of moving claimants in receipt of one or more of the following benefits to Universal Credit:
+The managed migration process will be used by DWP to move claimants receipt of one or more of the following benefits to Universal Credit:

 - Working Tax Credit